sdlcforge/format-and-lint/src/docs/README.02.md

     longFieldName : 'how are you?',
   }
   ```
-- The dual-formatting is also compatible with the eslint configuration, so the code final format will pass the eslint based lint checking.

 [^1]: I perhaps falsely remember eslint actually doing a better re indenting code, but in any case there are two issue with the latest eslint based reformatting.
 First, it miscounts the correct indention level where '('s were involved in boolean expressions.
 Second, eslint failed automatically break up long lines.
 (As of @stylistic/eslint-plugin: 2.6.4, eslint: 8.50.0; have since upgraded but not retested since it's working as is.)